timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
 MusoBuddy is a platform designed to streamline administrative tasks for musicians, including bookings, contracts, and invoices.
-Its primary goal is to alleviate administrative burdens, enabling musicians to prioritize their creative work.
-The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists with a comprehensive, integrated suite of tools, including AI-powered email parsing and response generation.
+It aims to alleviate administrative burdens, enabling musicians to prioritize their creative work.
+The project seeks to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists with an integrated suite of tools, including AI-powered email parsing and response generation.
 The business vision is to be the go-to platform for musicians worldwide, enhancing their professional lives and market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.